 DÀO 道

-Essentially, Dao (Tao; Way), the first of the Three Treasures, is the nameless mystery that produces, guides and nourishes Heaven / Earth / Humans.
+Dao (Tao; Way), the first of the Three Treasures, is the nameless mystery that produces, guides and nourishes Heaven / Earth / Humans.
 Dao provides the cosmological medium for life to thrive.
 It permeates each of us and expresses itself through our innate nature and life-destiny (xìngmìng 性命), evident in our affinities, life choices, and being.

 Cultivation >